Stephanie Sisley, M.D.

 - Endocrine Society

 - Pediatric Endocrine Society

 - American Association for the Advancement of Science

-- This grant is aimed at uncovering the effects of the vitamin D receptor in POMC neurons of the brain on weight and glucose regulation.
+- This grant is aimed at uncovering the role of vitamin D and it's receptor in the paraventricular hypothalamus of the brain on glucose control.

 Log In to edit your profile